 The „enslavement“ of bees

 The enslavement of bees is in fact the reason why staunch vegans deny themselves the enjoyment of honey.
-Yet, according to common knowledge, a bee’s sole purpose of living is to forage and deliver their yield of nectar to their hive to feed their queen and produce honey.
-They do that without a wicked beekeeper lashing out at them with his tiny whip.
+Yet, according to common knowledge, a bee’s sole purpose of living is to forage and deliver their yield of nectar to their hive to feed their queen for procreation and to produce honey.
+No wicked beekeeper lashing out at them with his minute bee’s whip.
 And – not to be forgotten – thanks to „the birds and the bees“ humankind will continue to exist.
 Vegan reasons for shunning honey: www.vegetus.org/honey/honey.htm